kstar/adventures.github.io/docs/OR__Seven_nights_in_west_Texas.md

 author: Akarsh Simha
 date: "Sun, 4 May 2025 01:28:07 -0700"
 ---
 Whenever the Texas Star Party comes around, some of us end up at Jimi Lowrey's for a pilgrimage to his observatory.
-This year, Steve Gottlieb and I planned our trips to Jimi's to overlap.
-While I was there, Jimi's observatory was visited by many very well\-known people in visual deep\-sky astronomy.
-Howard Banich was sorely missed, but it looks like he won much better sky conditions in this new moon's lottery elsewhere.
+This year, [Steve Gottlieb](/whoswho.htm#Gottlieb) and I planned our trips to Jimi's to overlap.
+Howard Banich, who frequently joins us, was sorely missed, but it looks like he won much better sky conditions in this new moon's lottery elsewhere.
+While I was there, Jimi's observatory was visited by many deep\-sky observers, who I enjoyed meeting and learning from.

 I took with me a fellow amateur astronomer, Sanath Kumar Sastry, visiting from India.
 He signed up for the star party so that he could showcase his new travel telescope product.
 Sanath and I left the bay area on the Sunday of TSP week in my vehicle.
-I was carrying my 28" so I could work on observations for a forthcoming Sky \& Telescope article, and also balance out the load on the 48".
+I was carrying my 28" so I could work on observations for a forthcoming Sky & Telescope article, and also balance out the load on the 48".
 We made it Tuesday morning to Jimi's, shortly before Steve arrived.
 That evening, I set up my telescope in a small patch of level ground right outside Jimi's observatory.
 I lost the east and some of the north, but I chose this so I could be close to the action in the observatory.
 It also made for this nice photograph that Sanath took, my 28\-inch in the foreground and Jimi's 48\-inch in the background.

 ![BlackBetty_Barabarella.jpg.jpeg](assets/bc8ac8a92673445388c050551917ed517942bbb1.jpeg){:.medium}

 My telescope needed some troubleshooting during setup on Tuesday.
-Scott, Steve and Sanath observed on Jimi's scope whereas I missed several of the cool things they were looking at, while sneaking in a few views every now and then.
-I hope Scott and Steve will post on what they observed.
+[Scott Harrington](/whoswho.htm#Harrington), Steve and Sanath observed on Jimi's scope whereas I missed several of the cool things they were looking at, while sneaking in a few views every now and then.